You're reading docs for Nextly Alpha. APIs may change between releases.

 await adapter.connect();

-File Path
+File path

 OptionTypeDefaultDescription

-memorybooleanfalseCreate an in-memory database.
+memorybooleanfalseOpen an in-memory database.
 Overrides url.
-Data is lost when the process exits.

-url: 'file:./data/nextly.db',
+url: "file:./data/nextly.db",

 wal: true,